Scoliosis refers to an abnormal side-to-side curvature of the spine. As such, scoliosis is a descriptive term and not an actual disease.

 You can also visit our microsite about scoliosis treatment at our NJ and NY locations.

-A healthy normal spine has curves which help the body balance and move, but these curves occur in the vertical plane.
-When the spine curves horizontally, doctors call this scoliosis.
+A healthy normal spine has curves that help the body balance and move, but these curves occur in the vertical plane.
+When the spine curves horizontally, doctors call it scoliosis.
 Some people are born with scoliosis and others develop it because of a medical condition, but the most common type of scoliosis is called adolescent idiopathic scoliosis (AIS).
 Idiopathic is a medical term that means “of unknown origin.”
 With AIS, there is no obvious cause for the spinal curvature.

 - It typically occurs between the ages of 10 and 18.